Factbox: EU digital COVID certificate, the key to summer travel

-BRUSSELS, July 1 (Reuters) - The European Union launched on Thursday it digital COVID certificate system designed to help citizens travel more freely across the 27-nation bloc and open up summer tourism. read more
+BRUSSELS (Reuters) - The European Union launched on Thursday it digital COVID certificate system designed to help citizens travel more freely across the 27-nation bloc and open up summer tourism.

 WHAT IS IT?